Pedrohcas/RankGitbyp8/README.md

 ## Description

 GitRank is an innovative tool designed to provide insights into the world of open-source machine learning.
-It dynamically generates an interactive chart that ranks the most-starred machine learning projects on GitHub that are written in Python or R. The project was born out of a passion for understanding the evolving landscape of machine learning technologies and a desire to spotlight the community's most valued contributions.
-Aimed at developers, data scientists, and machine learning enthusiasts, GitRank offers a unique interface to explore and interact with the data, making it easy to spot trends and popular projects.
-Currently in its first major release, GitRank invites users to delve into the data, provide feedback, and contribute to future enhancements.
+It dynamically generates an interactive chart that ranks the most-starred machine learning projects on GitHub that are written in Python or R.

 ## Features